Eating a carnivore diet and wondering why you’re gaining rather than losing? Then this is for you.

-Your body is excited to start eating high-fat meat and you can easily end up eating 4,000 calories of ground beef and red meat per day!
+Your body is excited to start eating high-fat meat, and you can easily end up eating 4,000 calories of animal products like ground beef and red meat per day!

-In an online zero carb and intermittent fasting forum, one user shared: “Within about 2-3 months, the weight I had gained was completely gone!”
+In an online carnivore diet and intermittent fasting forum, one user shared: “Within about 2-3 months, the weight I had gained was completely gone!”

-Keep in mind, with zero carb diets, cortisol, insulin, and estrogen can all affect fat storage within the body.
+Keep in mind, with no-carb diets, cortisol, insulin, and estrogen can all affect fat storage within the body.
 It’s also worth checking your blood sugar, insulin levels, and blood glucose with your local physician/healthcare provider.

-When I started eating meat, I didn’t notice any negative symptoms as I was keto before carnivore.
-It’s helpful to transition slowly into a different style of eating and keep active throughout to see the best results.
+When I started eating a carnivore diet, I didn’t notice any negative symptoms or side effects as I was keto before carnivore.
+It’s helpful to transition slowly into a different eating style and keep active throughout to see the best results for losing weight.

 Is the Carnivore Diet a Fat Loss Diet?

-While the carnivore diet is a fast and easy way to lose belly fat, it’s designed for many other benefits too.
+While the carnivore diet may be a fast and easy way to lose belly fat, it’s designed for many other benefits too.

-Canadian psychologist Jordan Peterson and his daughter Mikaila Peterson, who have suffered extremely debilitating autoimmune disease for years, were looking for a solution to eliminate their autoimmune symptoms like depression, anxiety and arthritic pain.
+Canadian psychologist Jordan Peterson and his daughter Mikaila Peterson, who have suffered from the extremely debilitating autoimmune disease for years, were looking for a solution to eliminating their autoimmune symptoms like depression, anxiety, and arthritic pain.